giellalt/lang-myu/myu.md

 Morphophonology
-To represent phonologic variations in word forms we use the following symbols in the lexicon files:
+To represent phonologic variations in word forms we use the following symbols in the lexicon files: place holders are used for reduplication
+* %{p1%}   This reflects the possible consonant beginning the final syllable of the root
+* %{p2%}  This reflects the vowel in the final syllable of the root
+* %{p3%}  This reflects the consonant following the vowel in the final syllable of the root

 And following triggers to control variation